avify-com/avify-wordpress-plugin/readme.txt

 Contributors: juanescobar06, tubipapilla,
 Tags: avify, checkout, orders, payment gateway, woocommerce Requires at least: 5.6
-Tested up to: 5.9
+Tested up to: 5.9.2
 Stable tag: 1.0.0
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use Wordpress and Woocommerce through Avify Dashboard.
+Connect your WooCommerce account to Avify and send all your orders to one centralized inventory.

 == Description ==